edgard-habanbou/edgard-habanbou/README.md

 ##### Data Consult / Sentient360

-- Successfully designed and developed a comprehensive Customer Relationship Management (CRM/ERP) system for an MSP.
+- Developed a customer relationship management (CRM/ERP) system.
-- Created a RESTful API to facilitate efficient system configuration changes, ensuring scalability.
+- Developed RESTful API for scalable and efficient system configuration changes.
-- Improved the automated monitoring system by integrating Solar-Winds and PRTG APIs into a Cron-job, leading to prompt ticket generation during sensor downtime.
+- Enhanced automated monitoring system by integrating Solar Winds and PRTG APIs into a Cron job, generating tickets promptly in case of sensor downtime.
-- Skillfully utilized SOAP API for CUCM integration, streamlining emergency response procedures.
+- Effectively leveraged CUCM integration with SOAP API to streamline emergency response procedures.
-- Implemented the user interface using Angular, Bootstrap, HTML, CSS, and JavaScript.
+- Implemented the front-end user interface using Angular, Bootstrap, HTML, CSS, and JavaScript.
-- Developed back-end functionalities using PHP, Rest-API, and SQL Server for effective data management.
+- Developed the back-end functionalities using Core PHP, Rest-API, and SQL Server.
-- Ensured robust security by implementing Google OAuth for user authentication, role-based access control, and data encryption.
+- Implemented user authentication by Google OAuth, role-based access control, and data encryption for enhanced security.
-- Integrated SMTP protocol for automated email notifications, ensuring users received timely updates.
+- Integrated email notification functionality using SMTP protocol to send automated updates to users.
-- Conducted thorough debugging to guarantee the reliability and high performance of the system.
+- Conducted extensive testing and debugging to ensure the system's reliability and performance.
-- Proficiently worked with DevOps tools including AWS, Docker and Git.
+- Gained proficiency in various DevOps tools such as AWS, Docker, and Git and explored their functionalities, features, and security aspects, including the implementation of firewalls.
+- Proficient in working with local servers and accessing them using SFTP.

 #### Research and Development Intern

 ##### Web-Based

-- Developed classification system with Core-NLP and optimized natural language processing algorithms to handle over 10K articles.
+- Developed classification system with CoreNLP and optimized natural language processing algorithms to handle over 10K articles.
+- Developed a website to utilize Core NLP and respond to natural language queries, increasing the accuracy of classifications by 10%.

 ## Stats: